Last updated on Mar 25, 2026

 Sonia put it simply.
 She no longer needs to spend hours pulling data and assembling reports.
 That time now goes to deciding what to do with the data.
 Ted described running Von prompts in a side window during live meetings, getting answers in minutes that would have previously required days of follow-up.

-The through line from both of them was clear.
 Von didn't replace their judgment.
 It compressed the time between question and answer so they could spend more time on the decisions that actually move revenue.

 Stop guessing.
 Start knowing.